Lidar: Flood forecasting

-While till June 2025 much of the work is focused on Japan's flood-prone regions such as Kyushu, EKO Instruments Co.
-Ltd. has stated its intent to contribute to global flood resilience, targeting other vulnerable regions including the United States and Europe, where extreme weather and flooding events are increasingly common.
-The goal is to expand the application of advanced atmospheric lidar and AI forecasting systems to support international disaster preparedness and mitigation efforts.

-The initiative has received national attention, with coverage by NHK Fukuoka NHK and the Nikkan Kogyo Shimbun, and is expected to play a key role in developing next-generation weather forecasting infrastructure.

-Law enforcement

-Lidar speed guns are used by the police to measure the speed of vehicles for speed limit enforcement purposes.
-Additionally, it is used in forensics to aid in crime scene investigations.
-Scans of a scene are taken to record exact details of object placement, blood, and other important information for later review.
-These scans can also be used to determine bullet trajectory in cases of shootings.

 Military

 Few military applications are known to be in place and are classified (such as the lidar-based speed measurement of the AGM-129 ACM stealth nuclear cruise missile), but a considerable amount of research is underway in their use for imaging.
 Higher resolution systems collect enough detail to identify targets, such as tanks.
 Examples of military applications of lidar include the Airborne Laser Mine Detection System (ALMDS) for counter-mine warfare by Areté Associates.